theopinard/pydata25-conference/docs/guidelines/pretalx.md

 - The abstract should give a concise overview of the talk.
 - Ranges from 200 to 1,500 characters are work well.
 - Point to not include speaker names or affiliations.
-- Point to put detailed outlines in the description

 ### Proposal Description